spawn1978/mac/README.md

 [View a more detailed explanation of these steps here.](https://www.taniarascia.com/setting-up-a-brand-new-mac-for-development/)

-This is a simple list of instructions to make setting up your Apple computer as fast and efficient as possible for front end web development.
+This is a simple list of instructions to make setting up your Apple computer as fast and efficient as possible for web development.

 ## Preferences